AdamOnAir/ZeroMedia/README.md

 # Launch Server
 php -S $(hostname -I | awk '{print $1}'):8080
 ```

-Then go to the Raspberry Pi's IP on port 8080 in your favorite browser, alias The Grat Firefox.
+Then go to the Raspberry Pi's IP on port 8080 in your favorite browser, alias The Grret Firefox.
+To have further information, go to [This repo](https://github.com/FBDev64/Homelab/Documentation/Pi.md#tasks)

 ## Config
 To reconfigure the paths, just edit the [index.php](src/index.php) file.
 You will find code the following code :

 ```php
 $extensions = array(
     'mp4' => 'videos/',